ogra1/psplash-snap/README.md

 rebuild the snap using snapcraft.

-NOTE: this snap has to run in devmode, there is no snapd interface providing direct access to the framebuffer device with all additional bits (dup syscall and fully tty0 ownership) yet.
+NOTE: this snap has to run in devmode, there is no snapd interface providing direct access to the framebuffer device with all additional bits (dup syscall and full tty0 ownership) yet.